rhielab/TENET_2.0/Vignettes.md

 ```

-DNA methylation and expression data should be matched to have same number of samples, and each id should match one sample in both datasets.
+DNA methylation and expression data should be matched to have the same number of samples, and each id should match one sample in both datasets.

 ##### Clinical Dataset: